 Avoiding a laughing ER clerk:

 If the object is close to the entrance of the nose or could be easily removed, simply get some tweezers, tip that tiny noggin’ back, brave the screaming, and remove said object.
 An infant nasal aspirator could possibly work depending on the item stuck as well.
 It may even help to simply have your toddler try to blow their nose.
 Often toddlers who don’t know how to blow their nose can still imitate the action if you do it first, so you may have to play monkey see, monkey do.
-Be wary of asking your toddler to snort in.
-The object may become lodged deeper or inhaled down the throat or into the lungs, leading to an entirely new and more dangerous situation.

 When to call in professional reinforcement: